Classification and correlation signatures of chiral spin liquids on the pyrochlore lattice: Introduction

 A particularly important theme in this broader context is \emph{chirality}.
 While two-dimensional chiral spin liquids~\cite{Kalmeyer-1987,Wen-1989} have been extensively studied and are now well understood as Chern--Simons topological phases~\cite{Wen-1991}, their three-dimensional counterparts remain largely mysterious.
 Their field-theoretic descriptions remain comparatively underdeveloped~\cite{Laughlin-1990,Tikofsky-1994,Si-2008,Wu-2023}, the very nature of fully gapped versus algebraic ``3D chiral spin liquids'' remains under active debate, and concrete microscopic realizations remain scarce.
-From a classical perspective, however, chirality arises quite naturally on the pyrochlore lattice: competing interactions readily stabilize noncoplanar magnetic orders characterized by finite scalar spin chirality~\cite{Lapa-2012}.
-Such states may be viewed as classical analogues of chiral quantum phases, suggesting a natural route toward three-dimensional chiral spin liquids through quantum disordering.
+From a classical perspective, however, chirality arises quite naturally on the pyrochlore lattice: competing interactions readily stabilize noncoplanar magnetic orders, which may be viewed as classical analogues of chiral quantum phases, suggesting a natural route toward three-dimensional chiral spin liquids through quantum disordering.
+They are, in particular, characterized by finite scalar spin chirality~\cite{Lapa-2012}, which denotes the pseudoscalar operator associated with an oriented triangular plaquette $(i,j,k)$:

+It changes sign under reversal of the plaquette orientation, and is odd under time-reversal as well as under orientation-reversing spatial operations such as inversion or reflection, while remaining invariant under their product.
+On the pyrochlore lattice, the elementary triangular plaquettes relevant below are the triangular faces of the up and down tetrahedra, with the sign of $\chi_{ijk}$ fixed by the chosen orientation of each face.
+Thus, a chiral spin liquid can break time reversal and/or improper spatial symmetries separately while preserving appropriate combined space-time operations.

 The connectivity of the pyrochlore lattice, which can be viewed as alternating layers of kagome and triangular planes, is particularly well suited for stabilizing noncoplanar magnetic orders.
 These include stacked analogs of the cuboctahedral spin configurations~\cite{Lapa-2012} familiar from the kagome lattice~\cite{Domenge-2005,Domenge-2008,Messio-2011}, novel alternating conic spiral states~\cite{Lapa-2012}, and incommensurate noncoplanar spirals~\cite{Iqbal-2017}.
 As demonstrated in Ref.~\cite{Lapa-2012}, such states arise already in classical ($S\!\to\!\infty$) Heisenberg models with competing long-range interactions, possibly of mixed ferromagnetic and antiferromagnetic type.
 This raises the intriguing possibility that for small spin $S$, quantum fluctuations destroy conventional dipolar magnetic order while allowing long-range correlations of the scalar spin chirality to survive~\cite{Iqbal-2017}.
 The resulting quantum-disordered states break time-reversal symmetry and, when combined with fractionalized excitations, provide a natural setting for three-dimensional chiral spin liquids.